pleku/postmessageaddon/README.md

 - Support other message types than String, like data objects File, Blob, FileList and ArrayBuffer.
 - Add support to PostMessageWindowUtils for listening to Post Messages from the opened windows.
-- Refactor PostMessageReceiver from a component into an UI Extension}
+- Refactor PostMessageReceiver from a component into an UI Extension